bpfverif/agni/README.md

 # Verifying the Verifier: eBPF Range Analysis Verification

 ## Abstract
-This paper proposes an automated method to check the correctness of range analysis used in the Linux Kernel’s eBPF verifier.
-We provide the specification of soundness for range analysis performed by the eBPF verifier.
-We automatically generate verification conditions that encode the operation of eBPF verifier directly from the Linux Kernel’s C source code and check it against our specification.
-When we discover instances where the eBPF verifier is unsound, we propose a method to generate an eBPF program that demonstrates the mismatch between the abstract and the concrete semantics.
-Our prototype automatically checks the soundness of 16 versions of the eBPF verifier in the Linux Kernel versions ranging from 4.14 to 5.19.
-In this process, we have discovered new bugs in older versions and proved the soundness of range analysis in the latest version of the Linux kernel.
+Our paper proposes an automated method to check the correctness of range analysis used in the Linux Kernel’s eBPF verifier.
+In this artifact, we provide our software that (a) automatically extracts the abstract semantics of the range analysis from the C code, (b) generates the verification conditions for the soundness of the range analysis and checks the verifier's range analysis for soundness, and (c) synthesizes an eBPF program that demonstrates the mismatch between the abstract and the concrete semantics in the case where the range analysis fails to meet the soundness condition.

 --------------------------------------------------------------------------------